Catch Them If You Can: LA's Best Vegan Food Trucks & Pop-Ups

 Looking for lox and latkes in all the wrong places?
 Keep an eye out for the blue and white Mort and Betty's logo at all the vegan events and get your bagels loaded with toppings like mushroom pastrami, Bac-Os, plant-based eggs, dill pickles and more.
 The signature Golden State features all-California ingredients, from the smoked carrot lox to the herbs and the wheat in the bagel.

 Plant Power Fast Food

 Founded in San Diego as a 1950s-style drive-through, Plant Power Fast Food has expanded across SoCal, including locations in Long Beach (5095 E Pacific Coast Hwy, Long Beach 90804) and Hollywood (776 Vine St, Los Angeles 90038), which hosts Vegan Playground every Monday.

 The PPFF food truck pops up frequently in Echo Park, as well as special events like the grand opening of the Beyond the Streets Flagship.
 Fan faves include the Buffalo 66, "Chicken" Sandwich, and the Big Zac - an uncanny veggie replica of an iconic burger from some other fast food chain.

 Secret Vegan Pizza

-You can't miss the hot pink Vegan AF food truck and you won't soon forget the loaded Nashville hot fries, the Philly deep-fried eggroll or the warmth with which founder Chanel Goodson serves her food.
-Look for the goodness in the Fairfax District or wherever else tasteful people gather.
+You can't miss the hot pink Vegan AF food truck and you won't soon forget the Chill AF Pizza Egg Roll, Hottie Nashville Fries, or the warmth with which founder Chanel Goodson serves her food.
+Vegan AF pops up in Downtown LA (831 S Hope St, Los Angeles 90017) and wherever else tasteful people gather.

 Word of Mouth